mattwynne/cucover/README.markdown

 Cucover is a thin wrapper for [Cucumber](http://github.com/aslakhellesoy/cucumber/tree/master) which makes it lazy.

+>> Question:
+>> What does it mean for Cucumber to be lazy?

+> Answer:
-What does it mean for Cucumber to be lazy?
-It will only run a feature if it needs to.
+> It will only run a scenario if it needs to.

-How does it decide whether it needs to run a feature?
+How does it decide whether it needs to run a scenario?
 Every time you run a feature using Cucover, it watches the code in your application that is executed, and remembers.
-The next time you run Cucover, it skips a feature if the source files (or the feature itself) have not been changed since it was last run.
+The next time you run Cucover, it skips a scenario if the source files (or the feature itself) have not been changed since it was last run.

 ## Features

+  * Within a feature, Cucover will only re-run the Scenarios that have been affected by your changes
   * Uses RCov to map features to covered source files
-  * Patches Rails to also map features to covered .erb templates
+  * Patches Rails to also map scenarios to covered .erb view templates
   * Shows skipped Scenarios, for confidence
   * Re-runs failing features, even when nothing has changed, for that good old red-bar feel.